bcambel/pythonarticles/articles/decorators.md

-Decorators are really nice way of doing some work with or without effecting the actual implementation.
+Decorators are really nice way of doing some work without effecting the actual implementation.
+Its similar to wire tapping but with additional functionality.

 Let's start with a simple example; say you have functions that takes a bit time to complete, and you want to log how much time did it take ?